RTechAI/forgeui-hw-st7789-284x76-wide-tunnelrun/.github/ISSUE_TEMPLATE/hardware-issue.md

 GPIO7 is spare.
 The +5V-labelled joystick supply pin is intentionally powered from 3.3V for this project.

-## Gameplay behaviour
+## Tunnel and impact behaviour

 Describe the observed behaviour for any relevant items:

+- Tunnel rendering, boundaries, or scrolling:
-- Traffic or increasing difficulty:
+- Difficulty, narrowing, or speed increase:
-- Score or best score:
+- Starfield or exhaust particles:
-- Collision detection:
+- Tunnel collision and `CRITICAL IMPACT`:
-- CRASH animation / particles:
+- Distance / best distance:
-- GAME OVER and restart:
+- `MISSION LOST` and relaunch:

 ## Software environment